agl-alexglopez/ccc/README.md

 Because the user may choose the source of memory for a container, initialization at compile time is possible for all containers.

-A flat hash map may be initialized at compile time with memory of static storage duration if the maximum size of the map is known.
+A flat hash map may be initialized at compile time if the maximum size is fixed and no allocation permission is needed.

 ```c
 #define FLAT_HASH_MAP_USING_NAMESPACE_CCC